Want your German to sound more authentic?

 Vocabulary lists, full transcripts and a “quick look” feature make it easy to understand any difficult parts of the video.

-Once you’re done watching a video, there are flashcards and fun quizzes to help you remember everything you’ve learned.
+Once you’re done watching a video, flashcards and fun quizzes help you remember everything you’ve learned.

 There are more than 1,000 videos and the library is growing all the time.
-The videos are conveniently organized by difficulty and genre—and FluentU will even keep track of what you’ve learned and suggest new videos based on that information.
+The videos are conveniently organized by difficulty and genre—or just use the handy search box to find videos related to specific terms or topics.

 The Easy Languages series of subtitled street interviews should be a household name by now, and yet I see them mentioned all too rarely.
 Easy German is their flagship series.